 - Experiencing inappropriate assessments for competency to stand trial even when the individual cannot understand the criminal justice proceeding or is unable to assist their lawyer in their own defense;

 - Being inappropriately placed in long-term institutions and subject to inappropriate one-size-fits-all “competency training” designed for people with other disabilities or no disabilities; and

 - “Waiving” rights unknowingly when warnings such as Miranda are given without accommodating the person’s IDD.

-People with intellectual and/or developmental disabilities must receive justice in the criminal justice system, whether as victims, witnesses, suspects, defendants, or incarcerated individuals.
+People with IDD must receive justice in the criminal justice system, whether as victims, witnesses, suspects, defendants, or incarcerated individuals.

 As victims, witnesses, suspects, defendants, or incarcerated individuals, they must: